I’ll not go in there agin! There’s the most infernal-lookin’ creature I ever saw!

 Those words were sputtered by P. J. Hogan, a gas-fitter for the Opera Festival.
 In February 1882, he was in Horticultural Hall, the south wing of Music Hall.
 His assignment was simple: connect the street gas with the building.

-He took his wrench and lantern, and entered the building, and crawled under the raised portion.
+He took his wrench and lantern, and went inside.
+To access the connector, he crawled under the raised portion of the display area.

-Suddenly he bolted out from under the display area.
+Suddenly he bolted out.
 When he reached Music Hall staff member Tom Wise, he was so terrified he could hardly speak!

 It opened its big jaws and wagged its baistly tail at me, and wanted to ait me up!